rohanisaac/spc/README.md

 Based mainly on the Thermo Scientific SPC File SDK [1]

+Also may work on some versions of Shimadzu spc (not part of standard SPC specs)

 **May not work with all spc file formats**

 **Graphical converter not functional yet**